static-dev/spike-collections/README.md

 </html>
 ```

-Note that if the `markdownLayouts` option is present, any file with a `.md` or `.markdown` extension in your collection folder will be rendered into the layout.
+Note that if the `markdownLayout` option is present, any file with a `.md` or `.markdown` extension in your collection folder will be rendered into the layout.
 Any other file will be rendered as usual.

 ### Options